MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 If the tables are created by MFPUSER, this user has the privileges on the tables automatically and can use them at run time.
 The tables are created in the user's default schema.
 If you want to restrict the privileges of the runtime user as described in [Database users and privileges](#database-users-and-privileges) or have a finer control of privileges, refer to the Oracle documentation.

 ### Creating the MySQL database tables manually
-Use the SQL scripts that are provided in the MobileFirst Server installation to create the MySQL database tables.
+Use the SQL scripts that are provided in the {{ site.data.keys.mf_server }} installation to create the MySQL database tables.

-As described in the Overview section, all the four MobileFirst Server components need tables.
+As described in the Overview section, all the four {{ site.data.keys.mf_server }} components need tables.
 They can be created in the same schema or in different schemas.
-However, some constraints apply depending on how the MobileFirst Server applications are deployed to the Java application server.
+However, some constraints apply depending on how the {{ site.data.keys.mf_server }} applications are deployed to the Java application server.
 They are the similar to the topic about the possible users for MySQL as described in [Database users and privileges](#database-users-and-privileges).

 #### Installation with the Server Configuration Tool
-The same database is used for all components (MobileFirst Server administration service, MobileFirst Server live update service, MobileFirst Server push service, and MobileFirst runtime)
+The same database is used for all components ({{ site.data.keys.mf_server }} administration service, {{ site.data.keys.mf_server }} live update service, {{ site.data.keys.mf_server }} push service, and {{ site.data.keys.product }} runtime)

 #### Installation with Ant tasks
 The sample Ant files that are provided in the product distribution use the same database for all components.
 However, it is possible to modify the Ant files to have different database: